jakesresume/jakesresume.github.io/README.md

 ## License Information

 This template is distributed under the MIT License.
 You are free to use and adapt it as needed for personal or professional purposes.
+More info here: [jakesresume.github.io](https://jakesresume.github.io/).